Activating theTechnicianEconomy™

 Capital Alignment

-Framing technician production as operating capacity, shifting the narrative from technician program to economic infrastructure.
-Attracting philanthropic, public, and private capital behind a shared thesis.
+Frame technician capacity as economic infrastructure and align philanthropic, public, and private capital behind a shared thesis.

 02